-- 1) TRIMs for which no extension requests were filed Automotive #, Agricultural &, Other . - 2) TRIMs for which extension requests were filed Automotive ##, Agricultural &&, Other . - 3) Egypt, Nigeria, and Jordan have also informed the WTO of incentive systems for industrial promotion, but the nature and coverage of the systems is unknown. - 4) Poland has also informed the WTO of income tax rebate for cash registers.
+- Note: 1) TRIMs for which no extension requests were filed Automotive 1, Agricultural 2, Other 3 - 2) TRIMs for which no extension requests were filed Automotive 4, Agricultural 5, Other 6 - 3) Egypt and Nigeria have also informed the WTO of incentive systems for industrial promotion, but the nature and coverage of the systems is unknown.

 A transition period was provided for the elimination of TRIMs employed by developing countries, as long as they notified the WTO of them.
 The transition period expired on 1, January 2000, at which time developing countries were obligated to remove all TRIMs.
+However, with less than a year remaining to the deadline, many developing countries have not advanced any specific methods or schedules for eliminating TRIMs.
 The TRIMs Agreement does, however, provide for an extension of the transition period should the member be able to demonstrate particular difficulties.
-The General Council and the Council for Trade in Goods are currently reviewing requests from the Philippines (October 1999), Columbia (November 1999), Mexico, Romania, Pakistan, Argentina, Malaysia, Chile (all December 1999), and Thailand (May 2000).
+The Council for Trade in Goods is currently reviewing requests from the Philippines (October 1999), Columbia (November 1999), Mexico, Romania, Pakistan, Argentina, Malaysia, and Chile (all December 1999).

 The elimination of TRIMs is a serious issue that has close relation to the faithful implementation of the TRIMs Agreement.
-The Republic of Korea, Brazil, and many other developing countries have indeed eliminated their TRIMs within the allotted transition period.
+And Thailand, Korea, and many other developing countries have indeed eliminated their TRIMs within the allotted transition period.
 Some Members, however, need to reconfirm the importance of this issue and eliminate their TRIMs as promised.
-(Note that among the Members with TRIMs, Uganda is categorized as a least-developed country (LDC) and therefore has until 1 January 2002 for elimination.)
+(Note that among the Members with TRIMs, Uganda is categorised as a least-developed country (LDC) and therefore has until 1, January 2002 for elimination.)

-India did not notify the WTO of their automotive TRIMs, and these measures are currently being taken up in disputes settlement procedures.
+Brazil, Canada, and India did not notify the WTO of their automotive TRIMs, and these measures are currently being taken up in disputes settlement procedures.
+(The Brazilian TRIM was introduced after the TRIMs Agreement took effect, but Brazil eliminated it at the end of 1999.
+For details see Chapter 2 "National Treatment.")